WhiteheadLab/2018-setacna-rnaseq/index.md

 * [Instructions for downloading and installing the software pre-installed on the 'RNASeq_1DayWorkshop' Jetstream image](RNASeq_1DayWorkshop_image.html), if you would like to install on your own systems
 * [Backup files](backup.html), if something goes wrong
+* If you find that you would like more practice working on the command line, here is a [command-line bootcamp](http://rik.smith-unna.com/command_line_bootcamp/?id=yk822u2rpo).
+In addition, BASH training videos are freely available through the [NH-INBRE program, the UNH Bioinformatics Core facility](http://nhinbre.org/bioinformatics-modules/).